Supreeth26/GAT-RISC-V-Roadshow/README.md

 Install debugging tools like OpenOCD for testing and validation.

-3. Example Code

-Write a basic program, such as blinking an LED using GPIO pins.

-Compile and upload the code to the board.

-Use debugging tools to monitor performance and functionality.

----

 Development Tools

 1. Compilers:
 RISC-V GCC
 LLVM

 2. Debugging and Testing:
 OpenOCD
 GDB

 3. Simulators:
 Spike
 QEMU

 4. Integrated Development Environments (IDE):
 VS Code with RISC-V extensions.
 Eclipse for Embedded C/C++ development.

----

 Challenges and Workarounds
 Learning Curve: Beginners might find RISC-V tools and workflows unfamiliar.
 Solution: Start with simple projects and follow tutorials provided by the RISC-V community.